This eight step tutorial explains how to a draw a bunch of grapes with grape leaves. The examples are fairly simple line drawings great for beginners.

 Once again use straight construction lines to sketch out the rough outer shape of the grape leaves.

-You can see the general shape of a grape leave in the illustration above if you need something to reference.
+You can see the general shape of a grape leaf in the illustration above if you need something to reference.

 Step 6 – Draw the Outline of the Leaves